9brada6/tabs-with-posts/development.md

 ## ✅ Todo

 - Support a lot versions of rating plugins.
 - Add more CSS properties to reset mixin classes?
 And comment them.
+- Make all tabs/article blocks use CSS variables where necessary, and add css variable.

 - Add pages to the tabs.

-- Make all tabs/article blocks use CSS variables where necessary, and add css variable.
-- Support all versions of rating plugins.

 - ### ✅ Todo Documentation